Shea Butter For Feet: How To Use And Benefits

 Shea butter has been used for skin care for centuries and is still very popular today.
-It’s used in many skin care and beauty products.
+It’s used in many skincare and beauty products.
 It’s full of many nutrients that are great for your skin.

 It’s also great for your feet and, as someone who suffers from dry, gross feet, I can say that I get great results using it on my feet especially combined with some other great ingredients.